-We have experienced losses since inception and, at September 30, 2021, had an accumulated deficit of \$2,844,648.
+We have experienced losses since inception and, as of December 31, 2021, had an accumulated deficit of approximately \$2.2 million.
 We expect to incur additional losses in the future and expect the cumulative losses to increase.
 There is no assurance that operating expenses will remain at current levels, nor that any potential grant revenue will fund our clinical programs.
 In such event, we will not have sufficient cash flow to meet our obligations or make progress in our clinical programs, and will need to raise additional capital to provide sufficient funding.